ids/cluster-builder/README.md

 ### Experimental Clusters

-Tectonic CoreOS is currently in the experimental stage.
+Tectonic CoreOS is currently in the early experimental stage (but already feels like a more stable platform then Docker).
 For more information see the [CoreOS Readme](docs/README_CoreOS.md).

 ## Deployment Options
 There are currently two types of deployment: